Mjolnir-Software/dynoscale_ruby/README.md

-# Dynoscale Agent
+# Dynoscale Ruby

 #### Simple yet efficient scaling agent for Ruby/Rails apps on Heroku

 ## Getting Started

 1. Add __dynoscale__ to your app on Heroku: `heroku addons:create dscale`
-2. Add the agent Gem to your Gemfile: `gem 'dynoscale_agent'`
+2. Add the agent Gem to your Gemfile: `gem 'dynoscale_ruby'`
 3. Run bundle:  `bundle install`
 4. Profit!
 (Literally, this will save you money 😏